CartoDB/documentation/app/content/spatial-extension-bq/spatial-indexes/overview.md

 ## Overview

-CARTO's Spatial Extension provides access to the most popular spatial indexes libraries through BigQuery [user-defined functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions) (UDFs).
-These functions are The full list of functions is available in the [Reference](/spatial-extension-bq/reference).
-If you can't find what you need, please let us know by opening an issue in our [Github repository](https://github.com/CartoDB/carto-spatial-extension) or become a contributor.

-Hierarchical grid systems, such as Quadkeys, H3 and S2 are an essential tool for analysing large spatial datasets, especially when dealing with data sources in different spatial aggregations.
+Hierarchical grid systems, such as Quadkeys, H3 and S2, are an essential tool for analysing large spatial datasets, especially when dealing with data sources in different spatial aggregations.
 These systems are based on geospatial indexes that provide a direct relationship between grid cells at different resolutions, enabling extremely performant spatial operations.

 <div class="row" style="display:flex">
   <div class="column" style="flex-grow:1;flex-shrink:0;flex-basis:300px;">